userid0/cathena/devel/SketchyPhoenix/lua/script/core/READ_ME_FIRST.txt

-The core folder contains code that is shared with all scripts like script commands , constants, storage systems and other features.
+The core folder contains code that is shared with all scripts like script commands, constants, storage systems and other features.

 ------------------------------------------------------------------------------>